ARUP-NGS/cobalt/README.md

     --high-cv-trim-frac [0.01]
 Fraction of targets to mask due to high coefficient of variation (CV).
 Targetwise CV is computed for each target, then the Xth highest are masked.

+    --cluster-width [50]
+Number of adjacent regions to include in a chunk.
+The effect of changing this value is likely to be small, but might be fun to play with for fine-tuning

 We recommend at least 50 samples for training.
 Most importantly, the samples use for training MUST represent the type of conditions used to create the test samples.
 For instance, training samples should have insert sizes,